-Pradyuman murder: Victim's lawyer claims he was attacked by Delhi police officer; senior official says lawyer was 'restrained'
+Ryan school murder: Victim's lawyer claims he was attacked by Delhi Police officer; senior official says lawyer was 'restrained' - Firstpost

-New Delhi: Sushil Thekriwal, the counsel of murdered Gurguram schoolboy Pradyuman Thakur, was on Saturday evening attacked by a Delhi Police official, his wife said.
+New Delhi: Sushil Thekriwal, the counsel of the family of the boy who was murdered in a Gurguram school, was on Saturday evening attacked by a Delhi Police official, his wife said.
 Police however denied it.

 Thekriwal's wife Mamta Thekriwal told IANS, "We were attacked by a Delhi Police officer outside Ashoka Hotel in Delhi."